luethe007/Data_Structures/README.md

 ## Huffman Coding
+Huffman coding is a lossless data compression algorithm.

 ## Active Directory
 In Windows Active Directory, a group can consist of user(s) and group(s) themselves.
 We can construct this hierarchy as such.
 Where User is represented by str representing their ids.